automationsaan/aws-devops-data-engineer-project/README.md

 - Use AWS Console to monitor resources (DMS, Redshift, Glue, Lambda, etc.).
 - Check CloudWatch logs for troubleshooting.
-- Use QuickSight for BI/dashboarding.
+- Use QuickSight for BI/dashboarding and Redshift analytics.

 ---